Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Introduction

-Simultaneous speech translation evaluation faces new challenges: simultaneity, latency, and readability to humans.
-Evaluating only selected aspects in isolation is reasonable (as quality in \inparcite{elbayad-etal-2020-online}), however, a complete evaluation must be end-to-end, from sound acquisition to subtitling and testing whether the users received the information.
+The evaluation of the traditional, text-to-text machine translation (MT) has been researched for many years (see e.g. \inparcite{han:mteval-survey:2018} or developments and discussion within the series of WMT, \inparcite{akhbardeh2021findings}).
+It targets only the translation quality.
+SST evaluation faces new challenges: simultaneity, latency, and readability to humans.
+Evaluating only selected aspects in isolation is reasonable (as MT quality in \inparcite{elbayad-etal-2020-online}, latency in \inparcite{ma2018stacl, cherry2019thinking}), however, a complete evaluation must be end-to-end, from sound acquisition to subtitling, and take into account the intent of communication.
+We generalize the intent to passing pieces of information from the speaker (sender) to a participant in an online session (receiver).

-We propose a method for human evaluation of simultaneous translation on simulated live events.
-We focus on the evaluation of subtitling layouts and measuring comprehension effectively.
-We demonstrate our method on 14 users and 15 video or audio documents (115 minutes in total) in German with one online translation system into Czech.
-We collect the users' feedback on the quality of subtitles during watching, and ask them to answer questions on information from the video to measure their comprehension.

-We have no prior estimate on the statistical significance of results with the limited number of participants and documents.
-In this pilot study, we test the significance and give the estimate for further, more extensive studies.

-Our results showed that our speech translation system preserves on average 80\% of information from the source, when used in offline mode, i.e. when the user has unlimited time to browse the translation.
-An average single person is able to find around 33\% of information in online mode.
-Next, we found an optimal subtitling layout, and found that its difference from a suboptimal, but reasonable layout is small and insignificant.
-Finally, we tested if the evaluation can be simplified by using judges with a knowledge of the source language without comprehension questionnaires.
+\contrib#1{(#1)} \paragraph{Our Contributions} In this paper, we run an experimental evaluation campaign on 2 hours of documents with German-Czech SST using 32 judges with different levels of source language proficiency. \contrib{i} We contrast two methods of SST evaluation: Continuous Rating and factual questionnaires.
+We find out that Continuous Rating by bilinguals is easy and reliable for assessing the comprehension. \contrib{ii} We measure how much comprehension is lost by simultaneity, flicker and presentation options. \contrib{iii} We evaluate different presentation options and layouts and find the most preferred one. \contrib{iv} We find a statistically significant evidence that the users with an advanced, but limited knowledge of the source language reach higher comprehension with low latency subtitles than with large latency and low flicker. \contrib{v} We publish our implementation of the subtitling tool, web application for simulating live events with SST subtitling, and SST human evaluation framework.

+Since Continuous Rating is easily applicable to any speech documents, even to those without transcripts and reference translations, and requires minimal time overhead for both preparation and user evaluation, we believe it is suitable to become a standardized way for human manual evaluation of SST.